 This article serves as an overview for a solar electric system’s array wiring.
 It references a generic example of components that reflects a typical installation.
 We include this with many customer orders.
 Remember: wiring up solar panels in the daytime means you are dealing with LIVE electricity.
 Use all common sense and proper precautions.
 If you are not comfortable with this, wait until sundown or cover your panels with heavy blankets or cardboard.

-Let's begin by looking at the top of a typical sales order.
-Five types of components are listed: panels, cabling, combiner box, combiner box breakers, and wire fittings for the box.
+A typical solar-electric system includes the following components for the solar array: Solar panels, cabling, combiner box, combiner box breakers, and wire fittings for the box.

 On the back of each panel there is a Positive (+) and Negative (-) connection cable.
 The connectors themselves use solar industry standards with the most common types being MC4, and MC4 with other compatibles such as PV4 and H4.
 The combiner box is an outdoor rated enclosure, intended to be installed outside, within 15 feet of the array.
 It serves as a junction point to tie together (combine) all solar wiring; Positive (+) through breakers, and Negative (-) through a negative bus bar.
 Wire fittings serve as wire pass-through-points for each pair of wires into the combiner box and are mentioned because they should be installed during this process.

 String Size and Parallel Strings

 Besides the components, pay attention to the quantities.
 You’ll see a pattern here.
 In this example, we have 6 panels, 2 MC4 cables, 2 PV breakers, and 3 wire fittings.
 These quantities tell us the array will be configured for two parallel strings of 3 panels each.
 Each string will use 3 panels, one MC4 cable, one breaker, and one wire fitting (with one left over).